 Scott D. Bertzyk focuses his practice on commercial civil litigation, with particular experience in litigation involving real estate and real estate financing, business torts, probate and family trust issues, public pension and other public employee benefits class actions, business acquisition, and accounting disputes.
 He has substantial bench, jury trial, law and motion, deposition and appellate experience, both in federal (including bankruptcy) and state courts.

-Over the course of his career, Scott has served clients as diverse as General Motors, Bridgestone / Firestone, Goodrich Corporation, Village Properties, Baldwin Builders, the State of California and the County of Los Angeles.
+Over the course of his career, Scott has served clients as diverse as J.P.
+Morgan, General Motors, Bridgestone / Firestone, Goodrich Corporation, Village Properties, Baldwin Builders, the State of California and the County of Los Angeles.
 For 14 years prior to joining the firm, he was a litigation partner at Jones Day.

 Awards & Recognition